 Food for Thought Mapping Curriculum - A Geography of Minnesota Agriculture.
 Use the lessons and maps to spark students curiosity and lead them to further explore the land and people of Minnesota.

-Commodity Card Series - Updated in 2011.
+Minnesota Agriculture Plant & Animal Cards - Updated in 2011.
 Handy "flashcards" offer information on a variety of Minnesota's top ranking plant and animal agricultural commodities.
 Great for projects or bulletin boards.